 - Always keep your payment card in a safe place and protect your PIN.
-Report immediately to your card issuer, if the payment card goes missing. - Do not give away your personal information or codes to your identification method if you do not initiate the event yourself. - If a financial institution offers controls on limits and e-com and contactless functionality for the payment card, ensure you set these at the settings typical for your daily usage. - If your financial institution offers geo-blocking, set the correct geographical region of use and adjust it on time for your convenience. - Always check with your card issuer first if you receive suspicious information or requests via SMS/mail/telephone to initiate a log-in procedure or approve a transfer.
+Report immediately to your card issuer, if the payment card goes missing. - When typing in your passwords or PINs, especially in public environments, shield the typing from rogue cameras or eavesdropping attackers, with your hand or body. - Do not give away your personal information or codes to your identification method if you do not initiate the event yourself. - If a financial institution offers controls on limits and e-com and contactless functionality for the payment card, ensure you set these at the settings typical for your daily usage. - If your financial institution offers geo-blocking, set the correct geographical region of use and adjust it on time for your convenience. - Always check with your card issuer first if you receive suspicious information or requests via SMS/mail/telephone to initiate a log-in procedure or approve a transfer.
 The issuer never requests the cardholder to do that.
-Fraudsters typically press on the urgency for the victim to act fast, which is also not how banks and issuers communicate.

-- Avoid to store your card credentials "on file" at an e-commerce merchant.
+Fraudsters typically press on the urgency for the victim to act fast, which is also not how banks and issuers communicate. - Avoid to store your card credentials "on file" at an e-commerce merchant.
 But if not, make sure that you understand what type of payments can be made, and who is able to initiate a payment with your card. - Always stop and challenge if a social media advertisement is too good, an offer seems very lucrative or if someone tries to talk you into investing in a once in a lifetime opportunity.
 Check with your issuer or bank first and talk with a family member or friend to assess the situation in a calm way.

-4.3 Mobile Wallets
+3.3.3 Mobile Payment Wallets